quixio/quix-docs/docs/platform/definitions.md

 An [HTTP API](../apis/data-catalogue-api/intro.md) used to query historic data in the Data Catalogue.
-Most commonly used for dashboarding, analytics and training ML models.
+Most commonly used for dashboards, analytics and training ML models.
 Also useful to call historic data when running an ML model or to call historic data from an external application.